 January can be bleak at the best of times: pressures to detox after indulging over Christmas, returning to work and grey morning commutes and dealing with endless bills after splurging in December.

 But it isn’t all bleak – January is the month of some of the most delicious and nutritious humble vegetables, such as the bright and beautiful carrot.
-Carrots are a powerhouse of vitamins and minerals; their high level of the antioxidant beta-carotene slows down the aging of cells, and their high fiber content supports healthy digestion.
+Carrots are a powerhouse of vitamins and minerals; their high level of the antioxidant beta-carotene slows down the ageing of cells, and their high fibre content supports healthy digestion.

 So don’t let January get you down – make it the first month of your happiest and healthiest year yet!

 - 1 tsp freshly grated ginger

 - ½ tsp cinnamon

 - 1 tsp chilli flakes (adjust to taste)